BDNA Annual Symposium 2019 – the future of environmental economics

 It was an evening of knowledge sharing, gaining of useful insights for the future and Belgian delights at BDNA’s Annual Symposium earlier this month on September 4.

-The East India room at Raffles Hotel saw nearly 100 guests including BDNA’s members, shareholders and B-Studio members in attendance.
+The East India room at Raffles Hotel saw nearly 100 guests including BDNA’s members and shareholders in attendance.
 Special guests included Belgian ambassador to Singapore His Excellency Andy Detaille and Etienne Cadestin, managing director of UK-based energy and sustainability consultancy, Longevity Partners.

 President of BDNA and CEO of DETOO Architects Serge Lefevere welcomed guests and introduced the symposium, highlighting how sustainability has become a necessity rather than just a goal and expressed hope that the symposium would open up further opportunities for collaboration between Singapore and Belgium.